-This article on Oklahoma state parks is brought to you by Mountain House, whose brand new savory Fusilli Pasta meal is the perfect addition to your freeze dried food supply for your next OK adventure.
+This article on Oklahoma state parks is brought to you by Mountain House, whose freeze dried backpacking food like the Fusilli Pasta meal is the perfect addition to your freeze dried food supply for your next OK adventure.

 When you’re thinking of your next vacation destination, your mind might not jump to the state of Oklahoma.
-If Oklahoma has never made it on your list of places to camp, it’s time to revisit your summer adventure plans.
-While the Sooner State might not boast the more traditional wilderness of the Appalachians or the towering Evergreens of the Pacific Northwest, this midwestern state boasts over 30 state parks.
-Between a park with a boiling spring at its center and a natural cave network that served as a hideout for old western outlaws, Oklahoma state parks are some of the most unique in the country and offer visitors a chance to get to know the state’s wilderness while indulging in its richly rooted history.
+If Oklahoma has never made it on your list, it’s time to revisit your summer adventure plans.
+The Sooner State state boasts over 30 state parks, featuring boiling springs, and natural caves.
+Oklahoma State Parks offer visitors a chance to get to know the state’s wilderness while indulging in its rich history.

 These 7 Oklahoma State Parks Showcase the Best of the Sooner State